Why we lean leeward.

 Helping professionals spend their days on that windward edge, exposed to the storms of society’s suffering and crises.
 The windward side wears down, while the leeward side provides protective shelter and solace.

-At Leeward, we serve those who spend their professions on the stormy side of humanity - helpers, healers, and caregivers who face the elements of suffering, injustice, and need.
+At Leeward, we serve those who spend their professions on the stormy side of humanity - helpers, caregivers, and frontline workers who face the elements of suffering, injustice, and need.
+Leeward exists to counterbalance these professional windward storms.